marc-gilles/marc-gilles.github.io/content/news/20250909-depe/index.md

 ---
-title: Talk at the DEPE-CNRS in Strasbourg
+title: Talk at DEPE-CNRS in Strasbourg
 date: 2025-09-09
 tags:
   - Invited talk